JacobKay97/CommsLab/Overall.md

  * Got average of whole array (each letter converted to one element of byte array)
  * Got to understand the UI

+Block diagram and front panel for exercise 1 with my surname as input
 ![Exercise 1](https://github.com/JacobKay97/CommsLab/blob/master/Lab1/Ex1.png)

 ##Exercise 2